Victor Harbor, South Australia: Media

 The main newspaper printed locally is the Times (1987–).
 The newspaper was originally published as The Victor Harbor Times and Encounter Bay and Lower Murray Pilot, with the first edition published on Friday 23 August 1912.
-On 16 May 1930, the title was briefly altered to Times Victor Harbor and Encounter Bay and Lower Murray Pilot, and on 15 April 1932 until 31 December 1986 it was called Victor Harbor Times.
+On 16 May 1930, the title was briefly altered to Times Victor Harbor and Encounter Bay and Lower Murray Pilot.
+From 15 April 1932 until 31 December 1986 it was called Victor Harbor Times.

 Other historical publications included the short-lived South Coast News (4- 25 June 1965), printed by A.H.
 Ambrose, and its "successor", South Coast Sports News (20 June – 4 July 1969), printed by The Ambrose Press.